wgsl-tooling-wg/wesl-js/tools/packages/wesl-debug/README.md

 ## Overview

 `wesl-debug` provides simple test harnesses for quickly running fragment and compute shaders GPU tests.

 * Write shader code in either WESL or WGSL.
 * Shader library imports in WESL are resolved automatically from `node_modules`.
+* Test against built bundles before publishing.
 * Shaders are run using Dawn,
   the WebGPU engine used inside the Chrome browser.